-As we age, the brain is constantly under threat from toxins that can impact its ability to function optimally.
+As we age, the brain is constantly under threat from elements that can impact its ability to function optimally.
 The main threats include:

 2. Raw Nuts

 Raw Nuts like walnuts, almonds and pecans, are pure brain food.
 Not only do they look like specific parts of the brain, the healthy fats deliver vital nutrients that support optimum brain function and memory.

 Walnuts are particularly high in omega-3 fatty acids which help to break up lipofuscin plaque in the brain, whilst also protecting your heart health and improving blood flow and thereby improve brain function too.

 Almonds look just like a part of the brain called the Amygdala, which is considered to be part of the brain's limbic system, where memory is stored.
 They also lower bad (LDL) cholesterol and are packed with nutrients such as protein, vitamin E, potassium and magnesium.

 Snack on raw nuts regularly, throw them in salads and consume organic nut milks and you'll go a long way to supporting healthy brain function.

 Pulse Sacred Meal is considered a pure "Brain Food" because of its high ratio of a variety of raw nuts contained in the recipe.
 Choose Pulse as a super convenient, delicious brain boosting, anytime snack.